thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 ## 2. How can we use out-of-reference-frame movement to efficiently eliminate hypotheses?

 The aim of this question is to eliminate hypotheses when they have moved outside the object's reference frame.
+When a hypothesis predicts the sensor is still on the object but path integration indicates movement beyond the object's boundaries, we can confidently eliminate that hypothesis without waiting for feature mismatches.
+This allows us to quickly remove irrelevant hypotheses and resample better ones, and relates to [rfc: dynamic adjustment for hypotheses resampling](https://github.com/thousandbrainsproject/tbp.monty/pull/390).

-Figure 1 illustrates this scenario.
+Figure 1 illustrates out-of-reference-frame movement.

 <img src="./0000_intelligent_resampling/out_of_reference_frame_movement.png" alt="Out of reference frame movement" style="width:80%; height:auto; display: block; margin: 0 auto;"/>